Canada at the Summer Olympics: Athletics

 Canada also won 1 gold medal and 1 silver medal in Athletics at the 1906 Summer Olympics, which are not counted in this table.

 Badminton

-Canada has never won an Olympic medal in badminton, since its introduction in 1992.
+Canada has never won an Olympic medal in badminton since its introduction to the Olympics in 1992.
 Their best finish was fourth in the women's doubles competition at the 2012 games.

 Baseball and Softball

 Baseball

 Canada has never won an Olympic medal in baseball.
 Their best finish was fourth at the 2004 games.

 Softball

 Canada has won one Olympic medal in softball, a bronze in the women's tournament at the 2020 games.

 Basketball

 Basketball

 Canada has only won an Olympic medal in basketball once, a silver in 1936.

 3-on-3 basketball

 Canada has never won an Olympic medal in 3-on-3 basketball since its introduction to the Olympics in 2020.
-They have never participated in the event.
+Their best was fourth in the women's tournament at the 2024 games.

 Boxing

 Canada has enjoyed modest success in Olympic boxing, winning medals in eight games.
 Lennox Lewis won the super heavyweight gold medal in Seoul, before competing for his native Great Britain as a professional.